-The Institute Of Pregnancy Labor and Birth (IPLB) is the brainchild of founder and CEO, Lady Linda Adu a Student Nurse and IPEN Placenta Remedies specialist.
+The Institute Of Pregnancy Labor and Birth (IPLB) is the brainchild of founder and CEO, Lady Linda Adu a Qualified Nurse and IPEN Placenta Remedies specialist.
 Born in Sydney Australia of Ghanaian heritage and a mother of two, CEO Lady Linda Adu is a supporter of “The Six Lamaze Healthy Birth Practices”, the impact of Doulas on healthy birth outcomes, and the benefits of Placenta Remedies.

 Linda is an advocate of natural birth practices to encourage normal physiological childbirth, and where her company offers new and expecting parents’ education, encouragement and emotional support during labour, birth and the postpartum period.

 The services IPLB provide is IPEN Placenta Remedies, Lamaze Certified Childbirth Education Classes, DONA International Birth Doula Support.

 Linda noticed a lack of representation of women of colour in pregnancy, birth and labour materials.
 To promote inclusiveness and cultural competency amongst health professionals and empower women of colour, Linda collaborated with medical artist Joanna Culley and Medical Artist Ltd, UK to produce an exciting range of 10 realistic anatomy charts detailing in full-colour realism, foetal development and female reproductive anatomy.